What Happened to Benetton? (and 14 Other Brands from the 70s and 80s)

 Each Cabbage Patch Kid had its own birth certificate with a unique name and an outfit special to each doll.

-You can still buy a Cabbage Patch Kid today as well as accessories for your dolls and even visit the Babyland Hospital in Georgia where the dolls are "born."
+Today, you can still buy a Cabbage Patch Kid and even visit the Babyland Hospital in Georgia, where the dolls are "born."

 Care Bears